Archive

 The language people use also reveals their underlying cognitive functioning.
 Tangential language, disjointed speech, and slowed speech, for example can mean different things – a thought disorder, depression, acquired brain injury, and so forth.
 Related to language is a person’s thought process; this is apparent from their language but also in how they describe their problems or their lives.

 When discussing mood, there are three general terms doctors use.
 The first is euphoric – extremely happy.
 Sometimes it is appropriate for people to exhibit this emotion but it can also be a sign of mania, especially if the positive mood was not seemingly triggered by anything.
 The next term for a mood state is euthymic, meaning normal, slightly positive mood.
 This is the mood that most people exhibit most of the time.
-It is neither positive nor negative (again, with a slight positive lean).
+It is neither positive nor negative (although often interpreted as having a slight positive lean).
 The last descriptor for mood is dysthymic, which means depressed or having negative affect.

 The Death of Psychotherapy